| Administrative home | Pharmaceutical Chemistry |

 Article III.
 Administration

 Article IV.
-Graduate Program Director
+Graduate Program Co-Directors

-A. Director and Co-director appointment process
+A. Co-Director appointment process

-B. Director and Co-director terms of service
+B. Co-Director terms of service

 C. Duties of the Co-directors

 The PSPG program currently uses the Co-Director mechanism.
-Both Co-Directors share the following responsibilities: a) provides overall academic leadership for the program; b) develops and implements policies for the program; c) represents the interests of the program to the campus and University administrators; d) calls and presides at meetings of the Executive Committee; e) calls and presides at meetings of the program; f) is responsible for coordinating all administrative matters with the Graduate Division and the program managers; g) manages the budgets of the program; h) takes responsibility for the submission of competitive and non-competitive renewals of the training grant, if applicable (and is often the Lead PI of the training grant); i) submits course change or approval forms; and j) is responsible for the accuracy of all publications related to the program including web pages and catalog copy.
+Both Co-Directors share the following responsibilities: a) provides overall academic leadership for the program; b) develops and implements policies for the program; c) represents the interests of the program to the campus and University administrators; d) calls and presides at meetings of the Executive Committee; e) calls and presides at meetings of the program; f) is responsible for coordinating all administrative matters with GEPA and the program managers; g) manages the budgets of the program; h) takes responsibility for the submission of competitive and non-competitive renewals of the training grant, if applicable (and is often the Lead PI of the training grant); i) submits course change or approval forms; and j) is responsible for the accuracy of all publications related to the program including web pages and catalog copy.

 Co-Directors also mutually agree to divide certain leadership tasks, including:

-• Admissions and recruitment
+- Admissions and Recruitment

-• Curriculum
+- Curriculum

 Article V. Committees